Staying Safe in the Time of Covid19 (updated March 5, 2022)

 Welcome campers and families!
-This summer, in particular, we can all appreciate the opportunity to get outside to appreciate nature and be off our screens.
+After two years of living in a pandemic, we can all appreciate the opportunity to get outside to be in nature and be off our screens.

-Please know that we will continue to update our policies and guidelines as we receive new guidance from the CDC and our local health department.
-So we must all remain flexible in our thinking and planning.
+Our mask and vaccine policy is based on local, state, and federal regulations plus best practices for summer camps across the country.
+We must all remain flexible in our thinking and planning.
 These policies are subject to change, and we will do our best to communicate those changes and what they mean for our camping programs.
+As new guidance emerges and the science develops, we continuously seek ways to minimize risk to the community.

 The Most Important Thing